 Since our inception in 2013, we have not recorded any U.S. federal or state income tax benefits for the net losses we have incurred in any year or for our federal earned research and development tax credits, due to our uncertainty of realizing a benefit from those items.
-As of December 31, 2017, we had federal net operating loss carryforwards of \$53.1 million, which begin to expire in 2033.
-As of December 31, 2017 and 2016, we also had federal and state research and development tax credit carryforwards of \$2.5 million and \$1.2 million, respectively, which begin to expire in 2033 and 2028, respectively.
+As of December 31, 2018, we had federal net operating loss carryforwards of

+\$58.3 million, which begin to expire in 2033.
+As of December 31, 2018, we also had federal and state research and development tax credit carryforwards of \$2.7 million and \$2.2 million, respectively, which begin to expire in 2033 and 2028, respectively.

-As of September 30, 2018, Arvinas, Inc. had five wholly owned subsidiaries organized as C-corporations: Arvinas, Operations, Inc., Arvinas Androgen Receptor, Inc., Arvinas Estrogen Receptor, Inc., Arvinas BRD4, Inc. and Arvinas Winchester, Inc. These subsidiaries are separate filers for federal tax purposes.
+As of March 31, 2019, Arvinas, Inc. had five wholly owned subsidiaries organized as C-corporations: Arvinas, Operations, Inc., Arvinas Androgen Receptor, Inc., Arvinas Estrogen Receptor, Inc., Arvinas BRD4, Inc. and Arvinas Winchester, Inc. Prior to December 31, 2018, these subsidiaries were separate filers for federal tax purposes.
 Net operating loss carryforwards are generated from the C-corporation subsidiaries' filings.
 We have provided a valuation allowance against the full amount of the deferred tax assets since, in the opinion of management, based upon our earnings history, it is more likely than not that the benefits will not be realized.

 In December 2017, the United States enacted the Tax Cuts and Jobs Act, or TCJA.
 The TCJA significantly changes U.S. corporate income tax laws by, among other provisions, reducing the maximum U.S. corporate income tax rate from 35% to 21% starting in 2018.
-During the year ended December 31, 2017, we reduced our deferred income tax asset by approximately \$7.2 million as a result of the remeasurement of deferred tax assets and liabilities to the new lower statutory rate of 21%.
-The rate change did not result in an income tax expense as the change was offset by the change in the valuation allowance.